donalday/epiNet/README.md

 * Outputs of training and prediction are visualization-friendly with genome browser like [IGV](http://software.broadinstitute.org/software/igv/)
 * Automatic iteration of all combinations of multiple input features

+## Version
+2021/06/14: version 2 available
+* Added support of GPGPU (tested on Titan RTX and CUDA 10.2)
+* Added support of non-mouse genomes for IGV visulization
+* Fixed a bug to leave temporary files of unsuccessful learning trials (those with a number of training cycle equals to stop point + 1)

+2020/10/20: version 1 available

 ## Installation

 epiNet is written in python and is executed from the command line.
 The package is installation-free.
 Just download the script-test-package folder.
 The folder contains both scripts and test run data.
 Perform the test run according the documentation and modify for your own research/usage.